 Your veterinarian will want to know how many macadamia nuts your dog has consumed as well.
-Your veterinarian will want to know if your dog ate an actual nut or if he consumed a baked good that contained macadamia nuts as one of the ingredients.
+She will want to know if your dog ate an actual nut or if he consumed a baked good that contained macadamia nuts as one of the ingredients.

-Treatment and Prognosis
+Treatment and prognosis

 The good news about macadamia nut poisoning is that it isn't normally fatal.
 Most dogs will recover within 12 to 48 hours if they are given supportive veterinary care.
 Supportive care may involve fluids as well as pain medications and fever reducers.